-In my opinion, Famous Banana Bread is a solid recipe. it’s a little on the sweet side (but less so than DA’s) and bakes up with a top that’s not exactly domed, yet not flat as a brick.
+In my opinion, Famous Banana Bread is a solid recipe. it’s a little on the sweet side (though not overly so) and bakes up with a top that’s not exactly domed, yet not flat as a brick.
 It’s non-crumbly, neatly-slicing texture makes it perfect for bake sales and gatherings, though I might not eat it for breakfast like I would the old Betty Crocker recipe or some of the less rich ones.

 If you’ve ever made this with the crème fraîche, let me know.
 I used sour cream and can’t imagine it makes much of a difference, but it would be fun to compare.

 Update: This is such a good recipe, and I’ve made it many times since posting.
 I’ve also added weights to correspond with the volume.
 The last time I made it I forgot the sour cream and used half brown sugar and half granulated.
 It was still a great bread, but darker in color.
 Also, this banana bread tends to sink as it cools.
 Underbaking will definitely cause it to sink, so be sure to test for doneness with a toothpick or skewer.